 About Elizabeth “Liz” Agmon Gayle

-Elizabeth (Liz) Agmon Gayle is a lemon car lawyer who has been serving the legal needs of her clients for more than 30 years.
+Elizabeth (Liz) Agmon Gayle is a lemon car lawyer who has been serving the legal needs of her clients for more than 20 years.
 After graduating from the University of California, Davis in 1983, and receiving her law degree from Pepperdine University School of Law in 1987, Liz Gayle began her career in the legal profession.
-Admitted to the California Bar in 1988, Ms. Gayle spent the first 12 years of her career working for and/or representing major product manufacturers, including a major automobile manufacturer.
+Admitted to the California Bar in 1988, Ms. Gayle represented major product manufacturers, including a major automobile manufacturer.

 Attorney Liz Gayle now chooses instead to aid clients and consumers who need legal assistance under California’s Lemon Law.
 For the past 20 years, Ms. Gayle has been fighting back against auto manufacturers and dealerships that refuse to compensate consumers for faulty vehicles.
 Using her defense background and credibility with manufacturers, she is able to fairly evaluate cases and deliver stellar representation to lemon car clients.